Super NES Classic Edition: Future

-According to Nintendo, there are currently no plans for a Nintendo 64 Classic Mini.
-Doug Bowser, current President of Nintendo of America, said that "Our focus right now is absolutely on our dedicated platforms such as Nintendo Switch Lite and our flagship Nintendo Switch."
+According to Nintendo, there were no plans for a Nintendo 64 Classic Mini.
+Doug Bowser, President of Nintendo of America since 2019, said that "Our focus right now is absolutely on our dedicated platforms such as Nintendo Switch Lite and our flagship Nintendo Switch."
 Reggie Fils-Aimé said "For us, these were limited time opportunities that were a way for us as a business to bridge from the conclusion of Wii U as a hardware system to the launch of Nintendo Switch.
 That was the very strategic reason we launched the NES Classic system."

-There are rumors that Nintendo will release a Game Boy Classic Mini.